data61/gnaf/README.md

   - `jq` (because it runs `createGnafDb.sh`)
   - the Postgres client `psql` to load the database (see [gnaf-db](gnaf-db) for an alternative method using the h2 client);
   - `node` and `npm` to run [gnaf-test](gnaf-test) (see its README).
+- the `/version` endpoint provided by `gnaf-search` reports the software and data version, but relies on a file created by `createGnafDb.sh` being available when gnaf-search is built. `run.sh` does things in the right order for this to work.

 ## Running and Usage